WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 extracting the largest element and moving that to the sorted region.
 This heapsort is really efficient at managing __priority queues__.

+Really, heapsort is just an implementation of __selection sort__ using the right data structure.

 Note: In programming languages like Java or Lisp, heap refers to 'garbage-collected storage'; this is not what we're talking about here.